siefca/attribute-filters/docs/USAGE.md

 #### `attribute_set(set_name)` ####

 The [`attribute_set`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters:attribute_set)
-(a.k.a `attributes_that`) method called with a single argument **returns the attribute set of the given name**.
+(a.k.a `attributes_that`) instance method called with a single argument **returns a copy of the attribute set of the given name**.
 It won't return the exact set object but a duplicate.
-It will always return an `AttributeSet` instance, even if there is not set of the given name (in that case the resulting set will be empty).
+It will always return an `AttributeSet` instance, even if there is no set of the given name defined for a model (in that case the resulting set will be empty).

 Example: